brennanbrown/enjoyment-work/README.md

 Here are a few interesting features of this Jekyll theme:

 - A fully customizable and empty `_BLANK_config.yml` to make getting up-and-running easy.
-- A speedy, on-site search function using [Enjoyment work Search](https://github.com/christian-fei/Simple-Jekyll-Search).
+- A speedy, on-site search function using [Simply Jekyll Search](https://github.com/christian-fei/Simple-Jekyll-Search).
 - Custom collections for different types of material (note-taking, journal writing, etc.)
 - An auto-generating `/archive` page that displays all entries from _all_ collections.
 - Auto-generating `/tags` and `/categories` pages.